zhan4429/Intro_to_bioinfor_2025fall/tutorials/02-bioinfo.md

 - **FastQC** – sequence quality control
 - **Fiji** – image analysis and visualization

 ### Ready-to-Use Genomics Pipelines (nf-core)

 [nf-core pipelines](https://nf-co.re/pipelines) are community-developed, standardized workflows for common genomics tasks such as RNA-seq, variant calling, and methylation analysis.

 * On the **new Open OnDemand server**, you can go to **nf-core pipelines** to see which pipelines are already installed.

-* For step-by-step instructions, see the [Quick Start Guide to Using nf-core Pipelines]().
+* For step-by-step instructions, see the [Previous workshop on nextflow and nf-core](https://tuftsdatalab.github.io/tuftsWorkshops/2024_workshops/nfcore_rnaseq_sp24/00_introduction/).